 - If you want books to be delivered to your college room, for example because you are quarantining, email us and we will aim to deliver them within 1 working day.
 We can drop books off at addresses inside Oxford, or post them to you if you’re away from Oxford.

 The Lodge is staffed 24/7 by a friendly team of people.
 They can help you with emergencies, keys, post, directions, key contacts and more.

 Please feel free to contact the Lodge by phone or email instead of a visit to the Lodge.
 You should all have a keyring containing the contact details for the Lodge and other teams.
 If you do not have one – contact the Lodge.
 Additional wellness information can be found on your room keyrings.

 Email: firstname.lastname@example.org, Tel: 01865 274300

-The Lodge has many visitors throughout the day and so, while you are still welcome to collect post and parcels from the Lodge, or ask for directions etc, we would ask initially that you only make essential trips to the Lodge.
-If you are collecting post from your pigeonhole see if others in your household would like you to collect theirs at the same time.
+The Lodge has many visitors throughout the day so if you are collecting post from your pigeonhole see if others in your household would like you to collect theirs at the same time.
 If you are collecting signed-for items on their behalf, they will need to email the Lodge to give permission.

-The ICT department will still be available to help you with your IT problems, but we have suspended our drop-in helpdesk service.
+The ICT department will still be available to help you with your IT problems.

 The printers in the library and Porter’s Lodge will still be available for you to use, via the webprint service at https:\\print.lmh.ox.ac.uk.
 Please make sure that you sanitise your hands before using the printer touch screens.
 More details of how to use the webprint service are available on the ICT page of the CORe website.